wdeforest23/InternationAlly/README.md

 **User Feedback**
 - Users appreciated the personalized assistance and found the app helpful for planning their move.
+  - "The thing I like most about the app is how easy it is to interact with, by simply telling it what I need.
+I also like how it ask me follow up questions.
+It really helps because sometimes I forget to include all my requirements."
 - Helped to idenify areas where responses lacked accuracy or completeness, especially in legal and logistical guidance.
 This helped us to refine prompts and prioritize new data sources to add.
 - Received great suggestions for ways to improve the navigation and visual appeal of the app to enhance the user experience
+ - "I think somehow showing the user the different features of the app (either with sample questions like chatgpt or a separate landing page that explains the function of the app more) could help users make the most of it."

 This comprehensive evaluation and testing process allowed us to refine InternationAlly, ensuring it meets the needs of international students by providing accurate, relevant, and empathetic support throughout their transition.